mjaworski22/CPE-593/README.md

-# cppoop
+# CPE-593
-This is a repo of small object-oriented programming projects that I will make in C++.
-This is just for practice to try to demonstrate OOP software design patterns.
+This is a repo of any work I do that is related to CPE-593 Applied Data Structures and Algorithms.